 World War II—What Happened and Why

-- In-depth original material to provide understanding of critical events, including what happened and why things happened as they did.
+- In-depth original material to provide an understanding of critical events, including what happened and why things happened as they did.

-- A limited amount of material from other sources on World War II to establish context for in-depth topics and serve as summary presentation of events that don’t receive in-depth treatment.
+- A limited amount of material from other sources on World War II to establish context for in-depth topics and serve as a summary presentation of events that don’t receive in-depth treatment.

-Coordinators: Bob Caswell and Elwood Berry
+Instructors/Coordinators: Bob Caswell and Elwood Berry